Part V

 A well-attuned insula enhances our interoceptive awareness, allowing us to hear the body’s subtle signals.

 This supports the emergence of intuition and the embodied wisdom that arises from direct, felt experience of your own body.
+Felt experience becomes usable guidance rather than background noise.

-The Default Mode Network — Storyteller’s Throne & a Gate Toward the Void
+The Default Mode Network (DMN): Storyteller’s Throne

 The DMN is the internal storyteller, constantly weaving the tale of “me” from its throne.